 When questioned about the pedophilia rumors, Savile said, “How do they know whether I am or not?
 How does anybody know whether I am?
 Nobody knows whether I am or not.
 I know I’m not, so I can tell you from experience that the easy way of doing it when they’re saying ‘Oh, you have all them children on Jim’ll Fix It‘, say ‘Yeah, I hate ’em.'”

 Theroux later acknowledged that he was “gullible” for letting Savile get away from his line of questioning about the sexual abuse of underage girls.
-In hindsight, parents of Savile’s victims and the public saw it as a missed opportunity to really expose Savile for who he was in private.
+In hindsight, the parents of Savile’s victims and the public saw it as a missed opportunity to really expose Savile for who he was in private.

 As much as Savile’s knighthood did to quiet doubts about his character, there was rousing evidence of his guiltiness.
 Savile was in the midst of several legal battles leading up to his death in October 2011.